kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 HCO achieved its goal which was to provide a single entrypoint for multiple operators - kubevirt, cdi, networking, etc.where users can deploy and configure them in a single object as seen above.

 Now, we can also launch the HCO through OLM.

 **Note**:
 Until we publish (and consume) the HCO and component operators through [operatorhub.io](https://operatorhub.io/), this is a means to demonstrate the HCO workflow without OLM

-Once we publish operators through Marketplace|operatorhub.io, it will be available [here](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/install/install.md#installing-olm)
+Once we publish operators through Marketplace at <operatorhub.io></operatorhub.io>, it will be available [here](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/install/install.md#installing-olm)